History of Wallonia: Dependence on Brussels

 Michel Quévit wrote that Wallonia has been a prosperous country dependent on the financial powers in Brussels.
 When arriving at the end of the first stage of the industrial revolution, Walloon captains of industry took huge risks because of the large increase of their production.
-The result was that the High Bank in Brussels acquired very important financial participation in the Walloon companies, and in 1847 Brussels became the dominant centre of Belgian territory".
+The result was that the Haute Banque in Brussels acquired very important financial participation in the Walloon companies, and in 1847 Brussels became the dominant centre of Belgian territory".

 Herman Van der Wee said Wallonia's status as Belgium's industrial heartland was "due to factors on the supply side and to a fortuitous boom in exporting coal to France [and] to the export demand for pig iron, for intermediate finished metal products, for steam engines, locomotives and other transportation equipment [which was largely determined by] the Railway Revolution and the ensuing railway boom."
 He also said, " ... because ...
 Wallonia’s heavy industry had an undeniable technological lead over its French and German counterparts, and because it had a clear locational advantage vis-à-vis British competition, the first phase of industrialization in Germany and France became very dependent upon exports from Wallonia".

 According to Van der Wee, "Antwerp's harbor benefited from the shift of Wallonia’s exports to the sea route and from the rising transit trade with Germany and France".
 At the end of the nineteenth century, the port began attracting industrial investment based on its advantageous location.
 The industrialisation of Antwerp and the diffusion of the mechanized textile industry from Ghent to the rest of Flanders was not enough to shift the balance of industrial power northwards, and this shift did not occur until after the Second World War.
 The Brussels mixed banks, the Société Générale de Belgique, founded in 1822, and the Banque de Belgique, founded in 1835, combined commercial banking with long-term investment and had a dominant role in Belgium's industrialisation.

 After the Second World War, investment in colonial mining and transportation ceased and Belgium became a more affluent society.
 Industrial investment shifted towards consumer durables and traditional Brussels holding companies lost their grip on Belgian industry to American multinationals, German mixed banks and to other financially independent European companies.
 The need for external funds was increasing but the control of the new industrial sectors increasingly shifted into the hands of foreign investors.